bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 If different from PNG, TIFF or OME-TIFF, the original unprocessed data in the native format MAY be stored in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).

-Future versions of Microscopy-BIDS may extend this list of supported file formats.
+Future versions may extend this list of supported file formats.
 For example with the [OME-NGFF](https://ngff.openmicroscopy.org/latest/) format currently developed by OME as a successor to OME-TIFF for better remote sharing of large datasets.